1. Previous: Chapter 3

 val largeCircle = Circle(10.0, 3.14)

-Hmm… that’s not quite what we want.
+That’s not quite what we want.
 Since pi should always be the exact same value regardless of the particular circle, it doesn’t make sense for it to be a constructor parameter.
+In fact, it would be better if the calling code could never specify the value of pi when constructing a Circle.

-To do that, we can simply move pi out of the parentheses, so that it looks like this:
+To do that, we can simply move pi out of the parentheses, so that it looks like this.

 class Circle(var radius: Double) {